 Responsively intelligent machine learning algorithms have all but replaced the traditional storefront of yesteryear, and that same intelligence is powering the future of customer service.

 Have you tried Googling it?
-Make solutions easy, fast, and convenient
+Make self-service solutions easy, fast, and convenient

 Having what you need at your fingertips so that you don’t have to waste precious time tracking down solutions is highly valued in the experience economy.